lars18th/alpine-term/README.md

  - Android 7.0 or higher.
  - At least 1 GB of space on the internal storage.

+## Extra packages

+Check the https://github.com/xeffyr/alpine-extra-ports for some additional packages which may not be available in Alpine official repositories.

 ## Credits

 Alpine Term relies on the source code of the following projects: